valory-xyz/trader-quickstart/README.md

 ```
 ### For Stakers

-This assumes you have activated staking (see below for instructions).
+Before you proceed, ensure you have at least 50 OLAS on Gnosis Chain.
+For more information on staking, checkout the following [blogpost](https://www.valory.xyz/post/s-e-everest).

 To run the script (with staking) execute:
 ```bash
 ./run_service.sh --with-staking
 ```